woolweaver/only_torrent_over_vpn/README.md

 # Force User To Use Specific Network Interface

-Make all network traffic for a specific user use a specific network interface.
+Make all network traffic for a specific user (or in my case [qBittorrent](https://www.qbittorrent.org/)) to use a specific network interface (a VPN).

+_______
-# Needed things:
+ * Needed things:

+   1. iptables-persistent
-* iptables-persistent netfilter-persistent
+   2. netfilter-persistent

-* VPN server/service
+   3. VPN server/service

-I found this here --> https://www.niftiestsoftware.com/2011/08/28/making-all-network-traffic-for-a-linux-user-use-a-specific-network-interface <-- by accedent and worked very nicely for me so I saved it here to find easier next time.
+_______

-I’ve recently been testing out a VPN service, and normally while running the VPN, all internet traffic goes over the VPN interface.
-This isn’t really ideal, as I only want traffic from a specific application ([qBittorrent](https://www.qbittorrent.org/)) to use the VPN.
-IPTables doesn’t seem to have the option to filter specific processes, but it can filter based on a specific user.
+As we all know normally when connected to a VPN all internet traffic goes over the VPN interface, but I only want traffic from [qBittorrent](https://www.qbittorrent.org/) to use the VPN.

+IPTables doesn’t have the option to filter specific processes, but it can filter based on a specific user (or application if it is started by the user in question).
-IPTables itself doesn’t really deal with routing packets to interfaces, so we can’t use it to directly route packets.

-We can however mark packets from the user so they can be routed by the ip routing table.
+IPTables doesn’t deal with routing packets to interfaces, so we can’t use it to route packets however we can mark packets from the user we specify so they can be routed by the ip routing table.

-Here is a script to flush and apply the firewall rules that we need (obviously change the variables at the beginning of the script to match your needs):
+The following script will **flush all existing** firewall rules (Please save them if they are important) and apply the firewall rules that we need (obviously change the variables at the beginning of the script to match your needs):

  * see [tables.sh](tables.sh)

 Now all traffic from the specified user will be marked for the VPN.
-We also need to add a routing table, by adding the table name to the rt_tables file.
+Now we need to add a routing table, by adding the table name to the rt_tables file.

 On Rapbian this file is in `/etc/iproute2/rt_tables` and appears as follows: